NINJA GAIDEN 4 Review: Legacy Reborn with Razor-Sharp Combat

 Legacy Meets Experimentation

-From the opening mission, NINJA GAIDEN 4 makes its mission clear — evolve or die.
-The game introduces Yakumo, a new generation ninja facing an ancient evil reborn in a futuristic, miasma-drenched Tokyo.
-His story collides with that of Ryu Hayabusa, the franchise’s legendary warrior, who now takes a supporting role until he’s unlocked post-campaign.
+From the get-go, NINJA GAIDEN 4 makes its mission very clear – it’s time to evolve or die.
+The game brings powerful new young ninjas faces an all-new evil with the help of his friends in a miasma-besieged Tokyo.
+His tale intertwines with Ryu Hayabusa, the franchise’s iconic warrior who assumes more of a support role at first (until he's unlocked post-campaign).

 “The combat feels so good.
 It feels like a proper Ninja Gaiden game — fast, snappy, and responsive,” one reviewer wrote, echoing much of the positive sentiment on Steam.